 France, along with the United Kingdom, has a very advanced program to develop and produce upgraded or completely new nuclear weapons without the need for test explosions.
 They have the capacity to produce miniature thermonuclear explosions in closed facilities – which does not count as nuclear test detonation, but is nevertheless a method of developing nuclear weapons.

 The role of nuclear weapons in national security strategy

 Nuclear deterrence remains an important part of French defense policy and the country’s nuclear doctrine has been entrenched for generations, regardless of president.
 The use of nuclear weapons would be conceivable in extreme circumstances where it is a question of legitimate self-defense.
-France has a policy of not being the first to use nuclear weapons in a conflict, a so-called no-first-use policy.
-However, they could conduct a “final warning” with a limited nuclear detonation to deter or warn an adversary.
+France does not have a “no-first-use” policy, i.e. it can use nuclear weapons only in a conflict.
+It also reserves the right to conduct a “final warning” with a limited nuclear detonation to deter or warn an adversary.

 France is transparent with its nuclear arsenal and has for many years been open with both its nuclear forces and various exercises.